 Finally, we return to an old friend.

-When Oskar and von Bülow exit Buchfeldgasse in a hurry, they run through some arches.
+When Oskar and Inspector von Bülow exit Buchfeldgasse in a hurry, they run through some arches.
 That’s actually Traungasse again, though at the Salesianergasse end of the street.
-And we’ll see those arches reappear very shortly in an opening scene to Vienna Blood’s sixth episode:
+And we’ll see those arches reappear very shortly in an opening scene to Vienna Blood’s sixth story: